BaiyangZhang/BaiyangZhang.github.io/_posts/2023-12-26-Renormalization-method-in-PDF.md

 ### Error function in the complex plane

-The error function in the complex plane is defined to be \be
+The error function in the complex plane is defined to be

 $$
   \operatorname* {erf}{z} = \frac{2}{\sqrt{\pi}} \int_ {\Gamma} d\zeta \, e^{-\zeta^2}
 $$

 where $\Gamma$ is any path going from $0$ to $z$.
 The real and imaginary part of an error function can be estimated by Abramowitz and Stegun.

 The error function $\text{erf}(z),\, z \in \mathbb{C}$ satisfy symmetry relations

 $$
 \begin{align}
     \text{erf}(z) &= - \text{erf}(-z), \\